pramod-rk/gittrng/README.md

 # gittrng

-Exercise 1 also contains work from exercise 2
+Exercise contains work from exercise 1, exercise 2 and exercise 3